Temruqo's campaigns in Central Caucasus

+Temruqo's conquest of Central Caucasus or Mshansk-Sonsk Campaigns were a series of military expeditions conducted between 1552 and 1567 by the famous Kabardian prince Temruqo and his allies against various groups in the Central Caucasus.
+The campaigns involved forces from Kabardia, allied Circassian principalities, the Nogai Horde, and the Tsardom of Russia, and targeted communities inhabiting the mountain regions of the central North Caucasus, including areas around the Darial Gorge.

+The expeditions formed part of Temruqo's efforts to strengthen Kabardian influence in the region.
+These campaigns affected the political balance in the Central Caucasus during the mid-16th century and occurred within the broader context of growing political and military cooperation between Temruqo and the Russian state.

 Background

-Reign of Temryuk Idar and the Russo-Circassian alliance
+Russo-Circassian Alliance

-Temryuk Idar was a skilled ruler and military leader.
+Temruqo was a skilled ruler and military leader.
 He noticed the increasing military support from the Ottomans to the Tatars and feared this would affect the Circassians' ability to thwart any possible assault.
-Temroqwa explored the possible allies, and settled his choice on the Tsarist Russia.
-In 1557, Temroqwa sent a delegation to Moscow to seek alliance with the Russians.
+Temruqo explored the possible allies, and settled his choice on the Tsarist Russia.
+In 1557, Temruqo sent a delegation to Moscow to seek alliance with the Russians.
 The delegation included his sons Sultan Qul and Bulat Gery, who were welcomed by Ivan the Terrible.
 Ivan agreed to join the alliance with Kabardia.

 Based on the treaty of alliance between the Circassians and the Russians, Circassian cavalry forces participated in several battles with the Russian army in Poland and the Baltics.
-Ivan supported Temroqwa's goal to extend his power inside Circassia and to unify the lands of Circassians under his reign.
-Temroqwa established a fort in Mozdok that enabled the Circassian and Russian forces to perform joint training.
+Ivan supported Temruqo's goal to extend his power inside Circassia and to unify the lands of Circassians under his reign.
+Temruqo established a fort in Mozdok that enabled the Circassian and Russian forces to perform joint training.
 Ossetian and Ingushetian lands, as well as the Turkic people, became subjects of the Kabardian raising power.
-Temroqwa's expansion extended towards the Georgian kingdoms in the south.
+Temruqo's expansion extended towards the Georgian kingdoms in the south.

 In 1560, Anastasia Romanovna, Ivan's first wife, died.
-It was proposed that Ivan would marry Catherine Jagiellon in order to strengthen diplomatic relations with Poland.
-However Ivan instead decided to marry Temroqwa's daughter, Gwashanay.
+It was proposed that Ivan would marry Catherine Jagiellon in öderken to strengthen diplomatic relations with Poland.
+However Ivan instead decided to marry Temruqo's daughter, Gwashanay.
 A high-level delegation was sent to betroth Gwashanay.
 She was accompanied by her brother, Sultan Qul, on her way to Moscow.
-Gwashanay was later baptized and became known as Maria Temryukovna.
+Gwashanay was later baptized and became known as Maria Temruqoovna.
 Her brother married the daughter of a member of the tsar's entourage who handled the state treasury.
 He was later baptized and became known as Mikhael.

-In several narratives, Temroqwa was described as a tyrant who only cared about his rule.
-However, after his death, many elegies were written for him.
-Temroqwa allied with Tsarist Russia under the belief of unity against shared enemies.

-In 1556 Temroqwa led a military campaign against the Tatars.
-He managed to expel the Tatars from the Circassian lands and to chase the fleeing troops until Taman Peninsula.
-There, Temroqwa established the city which is now known as Temryuk.